OctopusDeploy/blog/blog/2018-08/packaging-netcore.md

 ![VSTS Pipeline](netcorebuilds\vsts-pipeline.png)

 I've mentioned a couple of times now that the .NET tooling knows the right way to do this stuff.
 In the pipeline above all I did was ask for a new pipeline and select the .NET Core template from the list.
 It created the first five steps, the fifth being the one I've disabled.
 I disabled this step rather than deleting it to illustrate the pattern again.
 By default, VSTS wants you to publish to a folder and then use that as the basis for what to move to the target of the deployment, just like we've been talking about.
-All we're doing here is replacing the Publish Artifact step with our Pack and Push steps, which package the folder content and push the package to Octopus just like we saw in the TeamCity example.
+All we're doing here is replacing the Publish Artifact step with the Pack and Push steps from the [Octopus VSTS extension](https://g.octopushq.com/OnboardingPackagingVstsLearnMore), which package the folder content and push the package to Octopus just like we saw in the TeamCity example.

 Here's what's in the Publish step.
 I haven't changed anything in this step; I'm showing it here because the output folder it's using is important for _Source Path_ in the next step.